 When I read books with my homeschoolers, I encourage them to observe the material they are reading and to create questions about it.
 Here are some helpful elements to notice:

 What type of writing is this?
 If I read Oscar Wilde’s The Importance of Being Earnest as if it were the same genre as Elie Weisel’s Night, I will be messed-up-in-the-head when I am finished.
 Students need to begin by understanding what type of book they are reading.
 Is it fiction?
-Is it satire?
+Or is it satire?
 Is it autobiographical, biographical, well-documented, persuasive…?
 There are so many varieties, and kids need to be instructed to question first the purpose to which the book was written.

 Do they understand a little bit about the time-period in which this was written?
 Many books are written in reaction to the society in which the author lived and the world events occurring at that time.

 It takes only a moment to read the “About the Author” section included in so many books.
 If there isn’t information at-hand in the book, a quick look at a well-documented resource on the internet will yield basic information that helps readers understand a bit about the person who wrote the words in front of them.
 If an author comes from great personal tragedy, for instance, it helps me as the reader to understand and temper the cynicism or anger with which he may have written.

 By helping my students to observe the literature they are reading and exercise some critical thinking about it, I can be much less afraid that their minds will be ruined by exposure to something that is contrary to God’s word.
 As students grow in wisdom and approach adulthood, it’s important to equip them for thinking critically about the many words that will be spoken to them with authority, genuine or feigned.

 And as far as the bathroom graffiti goes, doesn’t it stand to reason that students who question authority in an appropriate manner will RECOGNIZE and RESPECT it when true Authority answers?
 God loves to reveal truth to those who seek Him!